 - 7:20pm: First talk, followed by Q&A

-- 8:40pm onwards reserved for general networking (in-person audience) and discussion (Zoom audience)
+- 8:40pm onwards is reserved for general networking (in-person audience) and discussion (Zoom audience)

-The number of in-person tickets available is limited to 50.
+The number of in-person tickets available is limited to 40.
 Please be sure to book your tickets early to ensure you don't miss out.
-A small cost is included in these tickets to cover the refreshments (tea, coffee, water) being provided by The Owl and Pussycat coffee house.
-Please note, this is an alcohol-free event.
+A small cost is included in these tickets to cover the refreshments (tea, coffee, water), provided by The Owl and Pussycat coffee house, which will be available from 6:30pm to in-person audience members.
+In-person ticket sales will close one week prior to the event so that numbers can be confirmed for catering.
+This is an alcohol-free event.

 Online-only attendance is free.
 A live feed displaying the speaker and their slides will be broadcast to Zoom.
-Both in-person and virtual attendees will be able to contribute to the Q&A with the speakers after their talks.
+Both in-person and virtual attendees will be able to contribute to the Q&As after each talk.

 This event is held in partnership with BIPC Devon.
-The manager of BIPC Exeter will provide a brief talk about the resources available at the Business & IP Centre, how they can help you with your business, and how these can be accessed.
+The manager of BIPC Exeter will provide a brief talk about the resources available at the Business & IP Centre, how they can help you, and how these can be accessed.

 About the venue:

 Exeter Library is located in the heart of Exeter City Centre, within walking distance of both Exeter Central train station and Exeter bus station.
+A limited number of accessible parking for blue badge holders is available outside the venue.
 The Rougemont Room is on the second floor - see the Exeter Library website for a map of the layout.
 Ramp access is available to the front entrance of the library and lift access is available to reach the Rougemont Room and the adjoining toilets.
 Event attendees will be the only people inside the library during the event.
-The toilet facilities are individual gender-neutral cubicle units.
+The toilet facilities are gender-neutral, individual cubicle units.
 Disabled access toilet facilities are also available.

 Please note that face masks must be worn by visitors to Exeter Library.
+Attendees must be prepared to show a valid Covid passport to access the venue if government guidelines require this at the time of the event.
 The speakers will remove their masks during their talks.
 Hand sanitiser stations are located throughout the Exeter Library building.

 PRISM Exeter are a network, originally established in July 2018, catering for LGBTQ+ individuals and their allies who work and study across the Science, Technology, Engineering, Mathematics and Medicine (STEMM) sector in the greater Exeter area.
 For more information, visit their website at prismexeter.com.

 PRISM Exeter's Speakers events series was established to showcase and celebrate the incredible work of LGBTQ+ people in STEMM as well as game-changing diversity and inclusion initiatives from across the UK.
-These events run three times a year, typically in February, July, and November to coincide with LGBTQ+ History Month in the UK, PRISM Exeter's birthday, and LGBTQ+ STEM Day, respectively.
+These events run three times a year, typically in February, June/July, and November to coincide with LGBTQ+ History Month in the UK, Pride Month / PRISM Exeter's birthday, and LGBTQ+ STEM Day, respectively.